Bathroom

 • Multi-setting: Variable spray patterns and pressures, from beads to mists.

-• Rainfall: The most coveted type of single-setting showerhead; like showering under a gently cascading waterfall.
+• Rainfall: The most coveted type of single-setting showerhead.
+The experience is like showering under a gently cascading waterfall.

 master bath walk-in shower west deptford nj